massoncheg/forgejo-docs/docs/user/profile.md

 origin_url: 'https://github.com/go-gitea/gitea/blob/e865de1e9d65dc09797d165a51c8e705d2a86030/docs/content/usage/profile-readme.en-us.md'
 ---

-By default the profile page of a user (or an organization) is the list of repositories they own.
+By default, the profile page of a user (or an organization) is the list of repositories they own.
 It is possible to customize it with a short description that shows to the left, under their avatar.
 It can now be fully personalized with a markdown file that is displayed instead of the